cztomsik/graffiti/docs/things-to-note.md

 # Things to note

-- this is very early preview and things will change
 - negative dimensions will block forever (WR will not generate a frame)
 - fontSize can now be only one of [10, 12, 14, 16, 20, 24, 34, 40, 48]
 - mem usage of production release, including node is ~20M + additional libs you use (but you have to build it yourself with `npx neon build --release` inside your `node_modules/node-webrender` directory because it takes forever)